The One Word that Describes God

-The Bible gives us the one word the describes God: “God is love” (1 John 4:8).
-Love is the pre-eminent attribute of God with respect to His creatures.
-It is the controlling power in His divine government.
-God’s nature never changes (James 1:17); love has been His supreme quality in the past and will continue to be in the future.
+The Bible gives us the one word the describes the Lord: “God is love” (1 John 4:8).
+Love is the per-eminent attribute of His nature with respect to His creatures.
+His nature never changes (James 1:17).
+Love is the controlling power in His holy government.
+Without it He would not be “God.”
+Love has been His ultimate quality in the past and will continue to be in the future.

-In the warfare against sin, God, being love, can use only truth and love, whereas Satan uses every deceitful plan and lie to cause suffering and death.
-Only Love could come up with the plan that would allow the innocent Son of God to save the human race from the guilt and power of sin by His earthly life, death, and resurrection, and then to become the Father of a new converted race (1 John 4: 9).
+In the warfare against sin, God, being love, can use only truth and love.
+Whereas Satan uses every deceitful plan and lie to cause suffering and death.
+God came up with the plan that would allow the innocent Son of God to save the human race from the guilt and power of sin by His earthly life, death, and resurrection, and then to become the Father of a new converted race (1 John 4: 9).

-The supreme expression of divine love is the Father’s gift of His own Son that we may be “called the sons of God” (1 John 3:1).
-“For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
+The Bible tells us, “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
 “Greater love hath no man than this, that a man lay down his life for his friends” (John 15:13).
+Through accepting this gift of love, believers may be “called the sons of God” (1 John 3:1).
+While God’s love embraces all humanity, it directly benefits only those who receive it (John 1:12).

 Check out our Bible Answers page for more information on a variety of topics.